GJMeijer/Root-beam-modelling/README.md

 Every line in this file represents a single analysis (i.e. a single direct shear tests) Required parameters are given above, as are node and segment parameters for the root architecture Subsequently, the code runs through every run in sequence
 * The set of differential equations and boundary conditions is solved for every displacement step.
-Initial step size is 'uext_inc0'
+Initial step size is `uext_inc0`
-The initial guess required is based on the last solution When no solutions can be found, the displacement step is decreased (multiplying current step times 'uext_factor_decrease') to increase the chance that the system will be solved.
+The initial guess required is based on the last solution When no solutions can be found, the displacement step is decreased (multiplying current step times `uext_factor_decrease`) to increase the chance that the system will be solved.
-* If the displacement step becomes too small (smaller than 'uext_incmin'), the analysis for this run will automatically stop.
+* If the displacement step becomes too small (smaller than `uext_incmin`), the analysis for this run will automatically stop.
-The displacement step is multiplied by <uext_factor_increase> when steady solutions are found systematically, but will never be larger than 'uext_incmax'.
+The displacement step is multiplied by `uext_factor_increase` when steady solutions are found systematically, but will never be larger than `uext_incmax`.
-The analysis stops when no solution can be found within acceptable step sizes, or when the final displacement 'uext_max' is reached
+The analysis stops when no solution can be found within acceptable step sizes, or when the final displacement `uext_max` is reached
-* The set of differential equations is written in a set of first order differential equations, as is a requirement for the 'solve_bvp' solver in SciPy.
+* The set of differential equations is written in a set of first order differential equations, as is a requirement for the `solve_bvp` solver in SciPy.
 All differential equations are normalised by segment length.
 * The order of variables is \theta